fsteppich/fsteppich.github.io/blog/20200721-UD-DS-CapstoneStarbucks.md

 a classifier based on the empirical distribution of the targets.
 This classifier assigned the target class solely by the fitted distribution.

-On `offer state`, `DecisionTreeClassifier` and `RandomForestClassifier` scored equally with a weighted average f1-score of 0.57.
-But these were only slightly better than `KNeighborsClassifier` with a weighted average f1-score of 0.54.
+On `offer state` `DecisionTreeClassifier` scored the best with weighted averages of recall = 0.58 and precision = 0.58.
+But these were only slightly better than `KNeighborsClassifier` with weighted averages of recall = 0.55 and precision = 0.55.

-On `engaged`, `DecisionTreeClassifier` had the highest weighted average f1-score of 0.68, closely followed by `RandomForestClassifier` with 0.67.
-But these were only slightly better than `KNeighborsClassifier` with a weighted average f1-score of 0.64.
+On `engaged` `RandomForestClassifier` had the best weighted averages of recall = 0.68 and precision = 0.67.
+Closely followed by `KNeighborsClassifier` with recall = 0.66 and precision = 0.65.
+But these were only slightly better than `DecisionTreeClassifier` with weighted averages of recall = 0.68 and precision = 0.68.

-Both are better than the naive approach of randomly assigning the target class according to the empirical distribution.
-Therefore I recommend using the `DecisionTreeClassifier` to predict user engagement, as this classifier scores equally well and is computationally less expensive than the `RandomForestClassifier`.
+All three classifiers are better than the naive approach of randomly assigning the target class according to the empirical distribution.
+Therefore I recommend using the `DecisionTreeClassifier` to predict user engagement, as this classifier has better precision and recall scores for the value 1 (true) of the target `engaged`.

 ## Next Actions